midego1/ai-image-toolbox-app/README.md

 API keys are securely stored using Expo Secure Store.
 The app supports:
 - Development: Keys can be configured in `app.json` (for local testing)
-- Production: Keys should be managed through EAS Secrets
+- Production: Keys should be managed through EAS Environment Variables

 ### Themes